-The UAV is developed primarily for the People's Liberation Army Air Force (PLAAF) and is intended for surveillance and aerial reconnaissance missions.
+The UAV is intended primarily for surveillance and aerial reconnaissance mission requirements of the People’s Liberation Army Air Force (PLAAF).

-Fitted with a variety of weapons, the drone has the ability to perform combat operations and can also be used for civil tasks such as disaster assessment, meteorological operations, and environmental protection.
+Fitted with a variety of weapons, the drone has the ability to perform combat operations apart from civil tasks such as disaster assessment, meteorological operations, and environmental protection.

 Development of the unmanned aerial vehicle began in 2005 and the first test flight was conducted in 2009.
 A prototype of the Wing Loong I was exhibited during the China International Aviation & Aerospace Exhibition held in Zhuhai in 2010.

 Wing Loong II, an upgraded version of the Wing Loong, was unveiled at the Beijing Aviation Expo held in September 2015.
 More than 100 UAVs have been delivered to a number of countries as of November 2019.

 In June 2020, the universal platform of Wing Loong I completed a series of tests, which determined that the air vehicle can provide space-air-ground emergency communications.

 Wing Loong-10, the ground attack version of the Wing Loong, was unveiled at the Nanchang Airshow 2020 in November 2020.

 Orders and deliveries

 The UAV was sold to UAE in 2011 and to Saudi Arabia in 2014.
 In June 2016, the Kazakhstan Air Defence Forces received two Wing-Loong UAVs from Chengdu Aircraft Industry.